2011 United States elections: Other statewide elections

 In the first three of the aforementioned states, elections for state executive branch offices of Lieutenant Governor (in a separate election in Louisiana and Mississippi and on the same ticket as the gubernatorial nominee in Kentucky), Secretary of state, state Treasurer, state Auditor, state Attorney General, and Commissioners of Insurance and Agriculture were held.
 In addition, there were elections for Kentucky and Mississippi's state appellate courts, respectively.

 State and territorial legislative elections

 Four states – Louisiana, Mississippi, New Jersey and Virginia – and one U.S. territory, the Northern Mariana Islands, elected their state or territorial legislators in 2011.

+These were the first elections to be affected by redistricting after the 2010 census.
+Additionally, the first wave of recall elections occurred in the Wisconsin Senate; while Republicans lost seats, they maintained a narrow majority.
+A second wave would occur in 2012.

 Republicans flipped control of the Virginia Senate, thereby establishing a trifecta.
-In Mississippi, Republicans won the state House for the first time since 1876, and solidified control of the state Senate after several Democrats switched parties earlier in the year which gave Republicans control of the chamber.
-Republicans obtained a trifecta in the state for the first time since 1876 as a result.
-In Louisiana, Republicans solidified control of both houses of the legislature after several Democrats switched parties at the beginning of the year, which gave Republicans a trifecta there for the first time since 1873.
+In Mississippi, Republicans won the state House for the first time since 1876.
+After having gained control of the Mississippi Senate in February 2011 in the year due to party switching, Republicans retained control of the chamber in the November election.
+Republicans thus obtained a trifecta in the state for the first time since 1876 as a result.

+In Louisiana, Republicans gained control of the State House in December 2010 when a state representative switched parties, and control of the State Senate by winning a February 2011 special election.
+Republicans maintained control of both chambers in November, thereby giving Republicans control of Senate for the first time since 1877, and the state house and a trifecta for the first time since 1873.